Tech-EaseQuick answers to real classroom technology questions.

 Site Map | Submit a Question | About Tech-Ease | Privacy Policy | ETC Home

 Tech-Ease for Windows is your source for just-in-time answers for classroom technology questions.
 A companion Tech-Ease for Mac site is also available.
-This collection is a part of the Educational Technology Clearinghouse and is funded in part by a grant from the Florida Department of Education.
-Copyright 2008 by the Florida Center for Instructional Technology, College of Education, University of South Florida.
+This collection is a part of the Educational Technology Clearinghouse.
+Funding for Tech-Ease content development has been provided by the USF College of Education and various grants from the Florida Department of Education.
+Copyright 2009 by the Florida Center for Instructional Technology, College of Education, University of South Florida.